datopia/pixyll/_drafts/hitchhiker.md

 <div class="center diag" style="width: 100%">
 <img src="/images/hh_insert2.png">
 <br/>
-<span class="small">Figure 4: Elements propagate first to fill up append logs of hitchhiking-elements that wait for an event to propagate them down the tree.</span>
+<span class="small">Figure 4: We get off easily, via a vacancy in the root's log.</span>
 </div>

 First we insert 14, observing that it requires a single write operation on the